parttimenerd/condensed-data/README.md

 - simple
 - self-describing (the type information is stored in the file)
-- compressed (supports GZIP and LZ4 compression natively)
+- compressed (supports the following compression algorithms natively: NONE, GZIP, XZ, BZIP2, ZSTD; default: XZ)
 - space efficient (e.g. by using varints and caches)
 - streamable
 - allows to reduce event data even further by using reducers and reconstitutors